colm-connaughton/le-docs-tmp/README.md

 # Data

-Input data sets are times series containing the historical levels or returns for various assets.
+Input data sets are time series containing the historical levels or returns for various assets.
 A number of publicly available data sets are provided in the folder data/1-source.
 Brief instructions on how to add new data sources are at the bottom of this page.